splashdot/splashdot.github.io/LNK/index.md

 There has been some talk about Windows Shell Link files (LNK files, or shortcuts) remote command execution thanks to the recent, albeit patched, CVE-2020-0729, but the file format's vulnerabilities date back many years (see CVE-2017-8464 and CVE-2015-0096 for recent examples, ore even CVE-2010-2568 which was used in Stuxnet).
 Although command execution vulnerabilities are being patched (or dismissed as ["social engineering"](https://devblogs.microsoft.com/oldnewthing/20190403-00/?p=102381), the file's structure is still prone to exploitability.

 Of note, Windows makes a heavy use of Shell Link files for a number of operations.
-For instance, whenever a file is opened a Shell Link is created in %appdata% (under \Roaming\Microsoft\Windows\Recent items) and remains there after the file deletion or even secure deletion: in combination with the the trove of information these files carry, this makes them invaluable for forensic investigation.
+For instance, whenever a file is opened a Shell Link is created in %appdata% (under \Roaming\Microsoft\Windows\Recent items) and remains there after the file deletion or even secure deletion: in combination with the trove of information these files carry, this makes them invaluable for forensic investigation.

 In this article I would like to show how the path to the Icon in a LNK file can be abused to download arbitrary and undetected content from the Internet, and briefly discuss about possible scenarios where this behaviour might result in attacks being carried out.
-I will also point out that forensic tools such as exiftool will not detect/display the malicious URLs contained in files that have been modified.
+I will also point out that forensic tools such as exiftool will not detect/display the malicious URLs contained in shortcus that have been modified.

 ## The Shell Link file format